-Represents an artefact or a fragment artefact in terms of the underlying text and allows direct manipulations.
-The manipulations will be written back into the artefact at the end of the lifetime of the related VIL variable.
-A text representation may be modifiable or read-only depending on the underlying artefact.
+Represents an artifact or a fragment artifact in terms of the underlying text and allows direct manipulations.
+The manipulations will be written back into the artifact at the end of the lifetime of the related VIL variable.
+A text representation may be modifiable or read-only depending on the underlying artifact.

 Boolean isEmpty()